R-D-BioTech-Alaska/QSA/README.md

 QSA is an active research and engineering project.

-Read [`CONTRIBUTING.md`](CONTRIBUTING.md) before changing a public API, QSC behavior, or numerical tolerance.
+Read [`CONTRIBUTING.md`](CONTRIBUTING.md) before changing a public API, QSC behavior, representation contract, or numerical tolerance.

 Security reports should follow [`SECURITY.md`](SECURITY.md) instead of being posted as a public issue.